costeirs/archive2git/README.md

 ## Installation

-Download the latest release and use it via `./archive2git ...`, or add it to your PATH for long-term use.
+Download the latest release and make it executable (`chmod +x archive2git`).
+Optionally, add it to your PATH for long-term use.

 ## Usage